wieczorek-daniel/country-informations-website/README.md

 Website with basic informations about countries created by HTML5, CSS3 (Sass CSS preprocessor with SASS syntax) and JavaScript (connection to REST Countries API).

 ## Setup
-First install the dependencies (node_modules folder) using following command
+First install the dependencies (node_modules folder) using following command:
 ```shell
 npm i node-sass
 ```